How to Stereotype Roasters

 No Cafe Correlation

 Unfortunately, we can’t use the Coffee House stereotypes against the roaster.
 Some of the best roasters I can think of operate the worst cafes.
-These roast masters devote so much effort into the bean that they neglect the cafe.
+These roast masters devote so much effort to the bean that they neglect the cafe.

 Fooling the Customer

 A bad roaster will try to make money by exploiting the ignorance of their customers.
 If some roaster is trying to sell Hawaiian Kona Blend for $17 a pound, they are trying to capitalize on the fact you won’t recognize the last word that says “Blend”.
 Blend means that there is probably very little Kona in the mix.
-If a roaster uses the term “Style”, as in “Hawaiian Kona Style” then they are really out to pull the wool over your eyes.
-“Style” means there is no Kona in the blend and that cheaper beans were roasted as if they were Kona.
+If a roaster uses the term “Style”, as in “Hawaiian Kona Style” then they are out to pull the wool over your eyes.
+“Style” means there is no Kona in the blend, and cheaper beans are roasted as if they were Kona.
 A good roaster will not tack on “Blend” or “Style” to Hawaiian Kona.
 Their reputation is worth more to them than any possible misunderstanding.
 Also, beware of roasters that try this trick with Jamaican Blue Mountain.

 2 Grinders or 1?

 If the roaster does sell flavored coffee along with the good stuff, how many bean grinders do they have?
 Flavored coffee should not be ground in the same grinder as non-flavored coffee.
-Those flavors will drift into the next bean that is ground in the machine.
+Those flavors will drift into the next bean ground in the machine.
 I don’t want the taste of AMARETTO coffee inside my Kenyan AA.
 Even if you plan to grind at home, use this test to stereotype the quality of the entire coffee operation.

 Same Style Of Roasting